NTMC-Community/awesome-neural-models-for-semantic-match/Paraphrase-Identification/Paraphrase-Identification.md

 ## SentEval
-The evaluation metric for STS and SICK-R is Pearson correlation The evaluation metri for SICK-E is classification accuracy.
+The evaluation metric for STS and SICK-R is Pearson correlation.

+The evaluation metri for SICK-E is classification accuracy.

 | Model | Code |  SICK-R | SICK-E | STS | Paper|